baldawr1/SparkDynamicModeCalculation/README.md

 The columns/features name change from one dataset to another.

-The code takes in column names for which mode needs to be calculated and dynamically generate spark sql utilizing sparks catalyst optimizer for good performance.
+The code takes in column names for which mode needs to be calculated and dynamically generate spark sql utilizing sparks catalyst optimizer for optimum performance.

 Example -
 Sample Dataset